 Are there Free Trade Zones in Costa Rica? | There are over 40 FTZ parks in the country, especially around the Greater Metropolitan Area (GMA), near San José. |

-Incentives for Foreign Direct Investment in Costa Rica | The government encourages FDI by slashing taxes and easing residency requirements for investors to attract more foreign remote workers to the country.
+Are there incentives for Foreign Direct Investment in Costa Rica? | The government encourages FDI by slashing taxes and easing residency requirements for investors to attract more foreign remote workers to the country.
 The Costa Rican government has also introduced the Green Protocol. |

-International links | Yes, it has signed free trade agreements with a host of countries, including the U.S and E.U as well as CARICOM and others. |
+What international links does the country have? | Yes, it has signed free trade agreements with a host of countries, including the U.S and E.U as well as CARICOM and others. |

 Costa Rica is well-known for having no standing army, instead relying on the support of the United States — its close ally and number one trade partner — to guarantee national security.